jessstringham/blog/2016-11-07-raspberry-pi-talking-led.md

 completeness, let's talk about rate.

 In Part 1, I got a list of amplitude measurements across 1,024 points.
 WAV doesn't store the x-values of all these points.
-Instead it notes the number of samples per second, or how wide those uniform intervals are.
+Instead, it notes the number of samples per second, or how wide those uniform intervals are.